skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** The programming language for the client side of your application.

-**Our Choice.** JavaScript is the native programming language for the browser.
+**Why Did We Choose It?** JavaScript is the native programming language for the browser.

 **Where Do I Get It?** It comes with [the browser](#browser-googlechrome).